rstarkov/PwnedLib/README.md

 speed up repeated queries due to OS file caching.

 In the worst case, with the database on a heavily-loaded mechanical HDD and with limited RAM / cold start, lookup speed can be as low as
 50-100 lookups per second.
-Running off an SSD, this library can perform around 30,000 lookups per second.
+Running off an SSD and with RAM to spare, this library can perform around 100,000 lookups per second.